 The main field provides for the minimum requirements of document C/S G.008 using sub-fields as shown in Table 3.1 below.
+Note: additional coding guidance is included in Appendix I.

-Unless stated otherwise all sub-fields are separately binary encoded, with the Least Significant Bit to the right (i.e. the highest numbered bit in that particular message field).
+Unless stated otherwise all sub-fields are separately binary encoded, with the Least Significant Bit to the right (i.e., the highest numbered bit in that particular message field).